The Cheeky Monkey Media Blog

-This the platform I use for email.
+This is the platform I use for email.
 It is pretty awesome.
-It has all of the standard features of a gmail (or whatever email service you use), but also allows you to track individual sent emails, set reminders to follow up on an email, set a time to send a message later, unsend emails (within a few seconds), and unsubscribe from annoying senders.
+It has all of the standard features of Gmail (or whatever email service you use), but also allows you to track individual sent emails, set reminders to follow up on an email, set a time to send a message later, unsend emails (within a few seconds), and unsubscribe from annoying senders.

 Along with the above features, Polymail’s layout is super intuitive.
 The contact you are corresponding with pops up on the right column of the screen with information about them (social media accounts, LinkedIn bio., place of work, location, etc.).
 It makes it SO easy to locate attachments and view all of your past correspondence with your contacts.

 Anyway, it’s free, beautiful, and amazing.
 I highly recommend it.

 Man, details are NOT my thing.
 I am a big-picture kind of gal.
 The small tasks in between are super difficult for me to care about.
 This is not to say that they are not necessary, of course, they are, but my brain automatically ignores them.

 Enter Wunderlist.
 Every little task that I need to accomplish goes into my to-do list.
 I can give myself deadlines, and recurring tasks, and flag the tasks that are most pressing.
 Within each to-do, I can add all of my notes associated with that task (super helpful when I look back and have forgotten all about the item).
 When I complete my task Wunderlist checks it off my list and adds it to the tally of my completed to-dos – seeing that number grow is one of my simple pleasures.
 The app makes me kind of enjoy the little things – mostly because it brings me satisfaction to check them off the list.

 This 21st-century to-do list is pretty neat and incredibly helpful.

 Highly recommended and free.